epeios-q37/atlas-python/atlastk/README.md

 - `cd atlas-python`
 - `python Hello/Hello.py`

-You can also put below source code in a file and launch it after having installed the [*atlastk* package](http://q37.info/s/9srmskcm) (`pip install atlastk`), or, with absolutely no installation, paste the below code [here](http://q37.info/s/srnnb7hj), and open the displayed *URL* in a web browser.
+You can also put below source code in a file and launch it after having installed the [*atlastk* package](http://q37.info/s/9srmskcm) (`pip install atlastk`), or, with absolutely nothing to install, by pasting and launch the below code [here](http://q37.info/s/srnnb7hj), and then open the displayed *URL* in a web browser.

-For a live demonstration: <http://q37.info/s/vhnb3q3v>.

 Source code: